-People always talk about New Year's Resolutions, but what does that really mean and how do you do it?
+People always talk about New Year’s resolutions, but what does that really mean and how do you do it?
 A resolution is when you resolve or promise yourself that you will do something.
-The new year is a perfect time to think about changing some bad habits and making a fresh start for 2011.
+The new year is a perfect time to think about changing some bad habits and making a fresh start for the new year.
 But how?

-Well, here is my advice for making your 2011 New Year's Resolutions.
+Here is my advice for making your New Year’s resolutions.

 - Choose something you really care about.
 You have to actually want to do it in order for the resolution to work.
 If you really like your room messy, there is no point in resolving to keep it clean.